samchristywork/sound-trigger/README.md

 ## Overview

-`sound_trigger` is a program that calculates the root mean square of the audio coming into your microphone, and can be used as a "noise detector".
+`sound_trigger` is a program that can calculate the root mean square of the audio coming into your microphone, and use that data to perform actions when an arbitrary threshold is reached.
+Thus, this program can be used as a "noise detector".

+## Usage

+Here is a synopsis of how a user can call this program.
+The threshold is between 0 and 255 because that is the range of amplitude that can be picked up.
+The output file can be used to save raw sound data for replay.

+The program will not exit when a threshold is reached unless you use the
+<code>-S</code> flag.

 ```
 ./build/sound_trigger -h
-Usage: ./build/sound_trigger [-t threshold (0-255)] [-o output file]
+Usage: sound_trigger [-t threshold (0-255)] [-o output file]
  -h     Display this usage statement.
  -S     Exit when threshold hit.
 ```